Paballo-ds/SQL-Portfolio/Beginner_Level/03_Query Data/SELECT.md

 - TOP / LIMIT – restricts number of rows returned
 - ORDER BY – sorts results (ASC / DESC)
 - AS – renames a column in the output (alias)

+## order of use
+SELECT
+DISTINCT
+TOP
+FROM
+WHERE
+GROUP BY
+HAVING
+ORDER BY, ASC/DESC